bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

 {% endhighlight %}

-Personally I'd prefer the platform-independent installation method, since some distribution package Scala in a non-standard manner which confuses IDEs for instance.
+Personally I'd prefer the platform-independent installation method, since some distribution package Scala in a non-standard manner, which confuses IDEs for instance.

 # Scala at a glance